abalam666/lifx-kinect/README.md

 Drive all your lifx bulbs in your house with your voice.

 ## Requirements
-* a Kinect plugged on Windows 8
+* a Kinect plugged on Windows 8+
-* Ruby 2 installed
+* Ruby 2.0+

 ## Recommended
-* several fanless NUC ( like Intel DE3815TYKHE, low power consumption ) with Windows 8 with a Kinect v2 (in each rooms)
+* one (for each room) fanless NUC ( like Intel DE3815TYKHE, low power consumption ) with Windows 8 and a Kinect v2
 * one Raspberry as LIFX daemon server

 What is LIFX ?